-In the ICU, patients are often connected to a host of equipment, and receive constant, personal attention.
+In the Intensive Care Unit (ICU), patients are often connected to a host of equipment, and receive constant, personal attention.
 Some of the machines that can be involved in ICU patient care include advanced heart monitors, ventilators for breathing assistance, feeding tubes, and catheters.
 Because of the high degree of intervention associated with these devices, infections can become more common.

 When life is at its worst, we’re at our best.

 Chippenham Hospital is able to care for our community's most severely injured and ill patients, in a variety of Intensive Care settings.
 Our department-based ICUs include: